kimci86/bkcrack/readme.md

 ### Recover password

-Given the internal keys, bkcrack can try to find the original password up to a given length:
+Given the internal keys, bkcrack can try to find the original password.
+You can look for a password up to a given length using a given character set:

     bkcrack -k 1ded830c 24454157 7213b8c5 -r 10 ?p

+You can be more specific by specifying a minimal password length:

+    bkcrack -k 18f285c6 881f2169 b35d661d -r 11..13 ?p

 Learn
 -----